Structured Therapy to Help Adolescents Manage Emotions, Thoughts, and Behaviors

 Dialectical Behavior Therapy for Adolescents

-Learn About DBT-A
+Learn About DBT for Adolescents

-DBT-A is particularly effective for adolescents struggling with emotional dysregulation, suicidal ideation, self-harm, and other challenging behaviors.
+DBT for Adolescents is particularly effective for adolescents struggling with emotional dysregulation, suicidal ideation, self-harm, and other challenging behaviors.

 Assessment & Pre-Treatment